mimblewimble/site/open-research-problems.md

 Mimblewimble/Grin leverage [confidential transactions](https://en.bitcoin.it/wiki/Confidential_transactions) to hide the identity of the sender and recipients.
 As such, there are no public amounts or addresses.

 However, it is possible for someone listening on the network to build a transaction graph and possibly cluster entities together.
-Ivan Bogatyy has shown this attack works in practice, being able to [link 96% of Grin transactions](https://github.com/bogatyy/grin-linkability) broadcasted during the run of his experiment.
+Ivan Bogatyy has shown this in practice, being able to [link 96% of Grin transactions](https://github.com/bogatyy/grin-linkability) broadcasted during the run of his experiment.

-The [Dandelion++](https://arxiv.org/abs/1805.11060) inspired transaction propagation technique implemented in Grin was insufficient to mitigate the attack.
-It successfully hides IP addresses but cannot aggregate enough transaction to obscure the transaction graph.
-This is insufficient for a privacy coin.
+Grin implements a [Dandelion++](https://arxiv.org/abs/1805.11060) inspired transaction propagation technique, which, besides the main goal of hiding the source IP address, also aggregates transactions during the stem phase.
+Unfortunately it cannot aggregate enough transactions to obscure the transaction graph and meaningfully reduce the linkability.

 A much more promising design is the [Mimblewimble CoinSwap proposal](https://forum.grin.mw/t/mimblewimble-coinswap-proposal).